1. Why are my services being standardised?

 This change is required as Clearhead will begin managing payments for public referrals and applying a 10% admin fee, using the same payout process as EAP.

-Clearhead no longer supports coaching or mentoring services on the platform because it does not fit within the approved services for EAP.
+Clearhead no longer supports mentoring services on the platform because it does not fit within the approved services for EAP.

 Yes.
 Providers in NZ and Australia were sent an email outlining the Service Standardisation changes, including what would be updated and why.
 If you can’t locate it, Clearhead support can resend the information.